Eligibility requirements for firearm applications

 Prohibited person duration

-How long you remain prohibited for depends on why you have been declared to be a prohibited person.
+How long you remain prohibited depends on the reason you are a prohibited person.

-If you become prohibited because of criminal offending, you may remain prohibited for 12 months after being found guilty to 15 years after serving a term of imprisonment.
+If you become prohibited because of criminal offending you may remain prohibited from 12 months after being found guilty, up to 15 years after serving a term of imprisonment.

-If you become prohibited because you are the respondent in a final intervention order you will remain prohibited for five years after the expiry of the intervention order unless you are deemed to be non-prohibited by a court.
+If you become prohibited because you are the respondent in a final intervention order, you will remain prohibited for five years after the expiry of the intervention order.
+This is unless you are deemed to be non-prohibited by a court.

 Intervention orders and prohibition